abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 | **Partial order/lattice** | reflexive | transitive | antisymmetric | ~~total~~ | Either **a ≤ b** or **b ≤ a** or they are unrelated.
 | **Preorder** | reflexive | transitive | ~~antisymmetric~~ | ~~total~~ | Both **a ≤ b** and **b ≤ a** are possible.

-This results in something called a preorder which is not exactly an order, as I hinted at the beginning - it can have arrows coming from any point to any other: if a partial order can be used to model who is better at who in soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.
+This results in something called a preorder which is not exactly an order, as I hinted at the beginning - it can have arrows coming from any point to any other: if a partial order can be used to model who is better than who at soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.

 ![preorder](preorder.svg)